Definition, Structure, and Types of Sentences

 • Aslam writes.
 (Here subjects and verb are present but the object is missing)

-The types of sentence are basically on two bases: Structure of sentence and function of sentence.
+The division of sentences is basically on two bases: Structure of sentence and function of sentence.

 A simple sentence has a single independent clause (a single verb) and do not depend on other clause.